morphware/daemon/README.md

   * electron - *Electron run file.
 This also starts express when packaged.*
   * preload.js - *data to be preloaded in the electron UI.
 This file is not required, built at runtime and not tracked*
   * package.json - *Manages build and electron dependencies.
-Contains npm scrips*
+Contains npm scripts*

 ## Local development